gkiri/myverba/MANIM_SETUP.md

   - `texlive-fonts-extra, texlive-fonts-recommended`
   - `texlive-latex-recommended, texlive-science`
   - `dvisvgm` - SVG conversion

+## Troubleshooting

+### manimpango Build Errors
+If you encounter `pangocairo >= 1.30.0 is required` errors:
+- Ensure all Pango development packages are installed
+- This is resolved by the updated Dockerfile which includes `libpango1.0-dev`

+### ARM64/M1 Mac Issues
+- The Dockerfile should work on ARM64 architectures
+- If problems persist, try building with `--platform linux/amd64`

+### LaTeX Rendering Issues
+- Full LaTeX support requires ~500MB+ of packages
+- For minimal setup, you can remove LaTeX packages and disable LaTeX in Manim

 ## Version Preservation
 Existing package versions are preserved to avoid breaking changes: